Learn something new every day

 Internet service providers can also use traffic shaping as a means of controlling traffic on their own networks.
 There are certain Internet applications that demand low latency in order to get the maximum effect.
 Low latency is another term meaning fewer delays.
 Packet shaping can help voice applications and online gaming experiences, for example, achieve their maximum effectiveness by delaying some other packets.

 While traffic shaping does cause some concerns among some computer users, the overall goal is to make a network run as smoothly as possible.
 This may take a good network engineer setting the rules in order for that to be achieved.
-Just like with bad vehicle traffic patterns, network traffic shaping done incorrectly can cause more problems than it intends to solve.
+Just like with bad vehicle traffic patterns, network traffic management done incorrectly can cause more problems than it intends to solve.